anuragraj/PgxSAVy/README.md

 - ### Checks with positional variant decoys

 ## Installation and Download
-PgxSAVy is implemented in the cross-platform Perl programming language and can be used on computers running Windows, Linux, or Mac OS X. PgxSAVy is freely available for academic use.
-You will need to download and setup Perl and modules to use PgxSAVy.
+PgxSAVy is implemented in the cross-platform Perl programming language and is platform independent i.e. can be used on computers running Windows, Linux, or Mac OS X. PgxSAVy is freely available for academic use.
+You will need to download and setup Perl and some modules to use PgxSAVy.
 See instructions for [downloading and setting up PgxSAVy](https://github.com/anuragraj/PgxSAVy/wiki/Installation).

 ## Supported file formats
 - ### Tab Seperated Text format